Brilliant Minds: Development

 In November 2019, it was announced that the series was in development at Fox, with the network landing the project with a script deal plus penalty.
 However, Fox did not go forward with the project.
 On January 24, 2023, the show's development was moved to NBC; it was given a series order on October 20, 2023.
 The series is created by Michael Grassi, and he is also expected to executive produce alongside Lee Toland Krieger, Greg Berlanti, Sarah Schechter, Leigh London Redman, Henrik Bastin, Melissa Aouate, Andy Serkis, Jonathan Cavendish, Will Tennant, and DeMane Davis.
 Production companies involved with the series are Grassi Productions, Berlanti Productions, Fabel Entertainment, The Imaginarium, Universal Television, and Warner Bros.
 Television.

 Brilliant Minds was moved to the 2024–25 season due to strike-related production delays.
 On May 1, 2024, the name change from Dr. Wolf to Brilliant Minds was announced.
-The show was given a 13 episode, season 1 order.
+The show was given a 13-episode order for the first season.
 On May 12, 2025, NBC renewed the series for a second season.
+On May 1, 2026, NBC canceled the series after two seasons.

 Casting

 On February 23, 2023, Zachary Quinto was cast to star.
 In April 2023, Teddy Sears, Tamberla Perry, Alex MacNicoll, Spence Moore II, Aury Krebs, and Ashleigh LaThrop joined the main cast.
 On November 28, 2023, Donna Murphy was cast in a recurring capacity.
-In July 2025, Brian Altemus, John Clarence Stewart, and Al Calderon joined the cast as new series regulars for season 2, while Bellamy Young was cast in a recurring capacity.
+In July 2025, Brian Altemus, John Clarence Stewart, and Al Calderon joined the cast as new series regulars for the second season, while Bellamy Young was cast in a recurring capacity.
+On December 1, 2025, Sarah Steele joined the cast in a recurring role for the second season.

 Filming

 Principal photography for the series began on April 8, 2024, and concluded on August 23, 2024, in Toronto, Canada.
-Filming for the second season began on July 2, 2025 and is scheduled to conclude on March 31, 2026.
+Filming for the second season began on July 2, 2025 and concluded in early March 2026.

 Broadcast

 Brilliant Minds premiered on September 23, 2024, on NBC.
 The second season premiered on September 22, 2025.
-In Canada, the series airs on Citytv and is available to stream on Citytv+.
+In February 2026, the second season was pulled from NBC's midseason schedule, with The Voice airing two-hour episodes in its place.
+The remaining episodes of the second season premiered on May 27, 2026.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported an 88% approval rating based on 17 critic reviews.
-The website's critics consensus reads, "Benefitting from a characteristically sharp performance by Zachary Quinto, Brilliant Minds is a medical procedural with brains but also a surprising amount of heart."
+The website's critics' consensus reads, "Benefitting from a characteristically sharp performance by Zachary Quinto, Brilliant Minds is a medical procedural with brains but also a surprising amount of heart."
 Metacritic, which uses a weighted average, assigned a score of 64 out of 100 based on 10 critics, indicating "generally favorable" reviews.

+In November 2025, guest star Eric Dane received praise for his performance as a firefighter battling ALS in the second season episode "The Fire Fighter", his first role since announcing his own ALS diagnosis in April 2025.